Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Occurring at the same time as something else.
 **Sentence:** The children sang and clapped their hands simultaneously.
 **Conversation:**
-A – Are they doing everything at once?
+A – Are they doing everything at once
 B – Yes, they are singing and clapping simultaneously.

 ### Word: Symptom